Target-Aligned Reinforcement Learning: Abstract

 \section{Abstract}

-Many reinforcement learning algorithms rely on target networks--lagged copies of the online network--to stabilize training.
+Many value-based deep reinforcement learning algorithms rely on target networks---lagged copies of the online network---to stabilize training.
 While effective, this mechanism introduces a fundamental stability-recency tradeoff: slower target updates improve stability but reduce the recency of learning signals, hindering convergence speed.
-We propose Target-Aligned Reinforcement Learning (TARL), a framework that emphasizes transitions for which the target and online network estimates are highly aligned.
+We propose Target-Aligned Reinforcement Learning (TARL), a simple drop-in refinement for existing algorithms that emphasizes transitions for which the target and online network estimates are highly aligned.
 By focusing updates on well-aligned targets, TARL mitigates the adverse effects of stale target estimates while retaining the stabilizing benefits of target networks.
-We provide a theoretical analysis demonstrating that target alignment correction accelerates convergence, and empirically demonstrate consistent improvements over standard reinforcement learning algorithms across various benchmark environments.
+We empirically demonstrate consistent improvements within discrete and continuous control algorithms across various benchmark environments without any hyperparameter tuning, including a 38.18\% peak score gain on Atari-10, while incurring less than a 4\% increase in wall-clock time.